symfony-cmf/symfony-cmf-docs/bundles/content/exposing_content_via_rest.rst

     curl http://my-cmf.org/app_dev.php -H Accept:application/xml
     curl http://my-cmf.org/app_dev.php -H Accept:text/html

-This is all it takes to enable read support via JSON or XML!

-The JMS serializer comes with sense defaults for Doctrine object mappers.
+The JMS serializer comes with sensible defaults for Doctrine object mappers.
 However it might be necessary to add additional mapping to more tightly control what gets exposed.
 See the `documentation of the JMS serializer`_ for details.